jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

 select * from sample;</code></pre>
 <codapi-snippet engine="wasi" sandbox="sqlite" editor="basic"></codapi-snippet>

-Using a partial index is the best way to ensure the unique constraint is held without making your table wider, managing an extra field, it consumes less space and isn't error-prone when deleting the same record pair over and over again!
+Using a partial index is the best way to ensure the unique constraint is held without making your table wider, managing an extra field, it consumes less space and isn’t (AS) error-prone when deleting the same record pair over and over again!

 ## Conclusion
-While this might seem trivial to experienced engineers and invisible when you use an ORM, it's often overlooked and can lead to confusion if you don't know how it works.
-Another fun thing I discovered is that the SQL standard document (think HTTP RFC but for SQL) isn't publicly available, but can be procured for a fee
+While this might seem trivial to experienced engineers and invisible when you use an ORM; it's often overlooked and can lead to confusion if you don't know how it works.
+Another fun thing I discovered is that the SQL standard document (think HTTP RFC but for SQL) isn't publicly available, but can be procured for a fee.
 * https://news.ycombinator.com/item?id=35567708
 * https://stackoverflow.com/questions/21813895/where-can-i-find-sql-language-specification